AY2324S2-CS2103T-F10-3/tp/docs/DeveloperGuide.md

 1. Deleting a patient

    1. Test case: `deletePatient i/S1234567A`<br>
       Expected: Patient with corresponding NRIC S1234567A is removed.
 Details of the deleted patient is shown in the status message.
-Timestamp in the status bar is updated.

    1. Test case: `deletePatient i/T0123456`<br>
-      Expected: No person is deleted.
+      Expected: No patient is deleted.
 Error details shown in the status message.
-Status bar remains the same.

    1. Other incorrect delete commands to try: `deletePatient`, `deletePatient x`, `...` (where x is an invalid NRIC)<br>
       Expected: Similar to previous.